ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-friction.md

 - [Coefficient of Friction](#coefficient-of-friction) -->

 #### Where does Friction come from?
 The frictional force is not fundamental and is instead a useful abstraction of the complex electromagnetic interactions between two surfaces that come into contact with each other.
-The forces created by these interactions can, in a variety of cases, be thought of as a singular force that is proportional to the normal force.
+The sum total of the forces created by these interactions can, in a variety of cases, be thought of as a singular force that is proportional to the normal force.

 ![complexfriction](/assets/physics/friction_between_surfaces.png?style=centerme){:width="450px"}